Bassel-Summak/boliveadapter/README.md

             .build()
 ```

-- Replace your functions in interface
+- Replace your functions in the interface.

 ```kotlin
 // OLD